tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

 possible to extract cryptographic keys for AES and RSA from the cache [Osvik et al, 5] [Inci et al, 6].
 Several published papers focus on exfiltration of data as a high-value use of JS, wherein a local attacker process would signal data by accessing its memory and the JS code, having legitimate access to the network from within the browser, would detect those signals and upload the data.

+Attacks are also being launched against ARM [Lipp et al, 8] and there are ever-novel attack vectors [Gruss et al, 9]; the relevance of those attacks to JS is hazy, at this time.

 In these cases, a precise timer is needed to distinguish a fast operation from a slow operation.
 For the cache attacks and row hammering this is the time difference between a cache hit and a cache